DMuszynski/design-patterns/factory-method/README.md

 - you want to provide users of your library or framework with a way to extend its internal components.
 - you want to save system resources by reusing existing objects instead of rebuilding them each time.

 <h2>Consequences</h2>

+- Eliminates the need to bind application specificclasses into your code
-- Creating objects in the class using the factory method always gives you more flexibility than generating them directly.
-The factory method pattern provides anchor points for subclasses for creating an enhanced version of objects.
+- Provides hooks for subclasses: the factory method gives subclasses a hook for providing an extended version of an object
--
+- Connects parallel class hierarchies: a clients can use factory methods to create a parallel class hierarchy (parallel class hierarchies appear when objects delegate part of their responsibilities to another class)